Reno 911!: Miami: Home media

 In North America, the DVD was released in two versions on June 19, 2007, an unrated version and the theatrical version.
 The DVD sold 894,739 units, which gathered a revenue of $16,282,178.

 A second unrated cut was released on September 9, 2008.

 Cancelled and potential sequel

-Writers Garant and Lennon stated in their book Writing Movies for Fun and Profit, that a sequel would not be produced because of insufficient box office returns with the first movie.
+Garant and Lennon stated in their book Writing Movies for Fun and Profit, a sequel would not be produced because of insufficient box office returns.
 In the book, a treatment, or extensive outline of what the sequel would have been is included, entitled Reno 911!: SOS.
 The plot involved the characters of Reno 911! getting stuck on a deserted island with a serial killer on the loose.